Piyush Pandey: Awards and achievements

 Pandey won a number of awards.
 He was named the most influential man in Indian advertising for eight consecutive years by The Economic Times.
 In 2000, the Ad Club of Mumbai voted his commercial for Fevikwik the commercial of the century and his work for Cadbury the campaign of the century.

 Pandey was voted Asia's Creative Person of the Year at the Media Asia Awards 2002.
 He is the only Indian to win a double gold at Cannes (for his Cancer Patients Association anti-smoking campaign) and a triple grand prize at the London International Awards.
 During Pandey's tenure, O&M India won 25 lions at Cannes.
 In 2002, he won India's first Silver Pencil at The One Show Awards.

 He was invited to be a jury member on the 2000 Clio Awards, at the 2002 Cannes Film Festival and was the first Asian jury president for outdoor and press and film at the 2004 Cannes Lions International Advertising Festival.
 He was invited to judge the 2007 Asia Pacific Advertising Festival Awards.
 Pandey received a lifetime achievement award in 2010 from the Advertising Agencies Association of India.

 Piyush Pandey won a Clio Lifetime Achievement Award for outstanding work and creative achievements in 2012.

 The Government of India awarded him the civilian honour of the Padma Shri in 2016.
+In 2026 he has been awarded with Padma Bhushan.

 In June 2018, Piyush Pandey and his brother Prasoon Pandey (Corcoise Films) won the Lions lifetime achievement award of St Mark at Cannes Advertising Festival, France.

 WPP agency Ogilvy promoted Piyush Pandey, executive chairman and creative director, Ogilvy South Asia, as its worldwide chief creative officer.

 By this move, the company filled up a key position that was lying vacant since the exit of its erstwhile creative head Tham Khai Meng in July.
 The appointment took effect from 1 January.